gabesalomon/AlbatrossPhillipinesLWR/README.md

 <br>

+The portion of the _Albatross_ Phillipine exedition collection sampled from was that which was available to me in the Carpenter Molecular Systematics lab (ODU) as of March 2023.
+The selection of species in the lab were what was being tageted by the Phillipines PIRE project.
 Species were selected based on the availability of reported fresh-caught length-weight relationship (LWR) from within the Phillipine archipelago.

 <Br>